 Students may use cell phones between periods, during lunch, before and after school, and on school transportation.
-If listening to music with headphones or earbuds, one of the individuals ears must remain unblocked at all times so that they can hear people talking to them and so that they can hear safety announcements.
+If listening to music with headphones or carbuds, one of the individuals ears must remain unblocked at all times so that they can hear safety announcements.